Di-Gregorio-s-Lab/Comparative-genomics-on-Cladosporium-strains/README.md

 ## Bioinformatic pipelines in Bash
 Bioinformatic pipelines in Bash were performed in [Grex HPC](https://um-grex.github.io/grex-docs/grex/).\
 [Singularity](https://docs.sylabs.io/guides/3.0/user-guide/installation.html) was adopted for containerization. \
-An example on how singularity sif files were installed is reported in the [genome assembly section](#Genome-assembly-with-HiFiasm-and-Minimap)
+An example on how singularity sif files were installed is reported in the [genome assembly section](#genome-assembly-with-hifiasm-and-minimap)

 ### Required files
+Prepare a "names_bash.txt" file containing a code to recognize all Cladosporium strains.\
+Initially, this file contained only the 6 strains evalutated in this work.
+After downloading the 12 additional Cladosporium strains, this file was updated to include them. \
+Here you can find an example of a names_bash.txt file:\
+head names

+Prepare a "names_additional.txt" file containing a code to recognize the additional Cladosporium strains.\
+Here you can find an example of a names_additional.txt file:\
+head names

+Prepare a "codes_additional.txt" file containing the NCBI code for each additional Cladosporium strain.\
+Here you can find an example of a codes_additional.txt file:\
+head names

+These files are located in the "main" folder.

 ### Genome assembly with HiFiasm and Minimap
 A genome assembly step was performed using [HiFiasm](https://github.com/chhylp123/hifiasm), a tool built for PacBio libraries capable of handling high heterozygosis and eukaryote genomes.